 This time around, summer, fall, winter, spring and weather will have a bigger impact on your Sims’ daily lives than ever before.

 From beautiful weather circumstances to disasters and extreme weather

 Depending on where your Sims live, extreme situations can happen.
 What about being stuck inside a house during a blizzard, or what about forest fires that appear during extreme heat and drought?
 Flooding may also occur, which forces Sims to leave their homes.
 Even hurricanes, tornados and other disasters are possible.

 Be sure to check the weather forecast regularly on a computer, on a smartphone, in the newspaper or on television, so your Sims will have time to prepare for extreme circumstances.
 You can even get a notification on your smartphone when heavy storms are on its way!

-In this expansion pack, the impact of weather conditions will be bigger than ever.
+In this expansion pack, the impact of weather will be bigger than ever.
 This does not precisely mean that the consequences will be negative.
 Depending on where your Sims reside, seasons and weather circumstances will differ.
-Luckily, it’s not all about extreme situations and Sims will be able to escape bad weather situations by using the weather machine.
-With this machine, your Sims will be able to change weather conditions and seasons easily.
+Luckily, it’s not all about extreme situations and Sims will be able to escape critical weather situations by using the weather machine.
+With this machine, your Sims can to change weather conditions and seasons easily.
 It even allows them to turn off seasons completely, but it’s much more fun when seasons are enabled.
 Seasons will be activated automatically for each existing neighborhood.